animo/paradym-wallet/packages/openid4vc-client/README.md

 Open ID Connect For Verifiable Credentials Client Module for [Aries Framework JavaScript](https://github.com/hyperledger/aries-framework-javascript).

+> **Warning**
+> This package has been copied from the package inside aries framework javascript, as
+> it is based on an unstable version of the @sphereon/oid4vci-client package.
+Once
+> the package is stabilized, the changed will be contributed upstream again.

 ### Installation

 Make sure you have set up the correct version of Aries Framework JavaScript according to the AFJ repository.